goppydae/gapi/README.md

-# GAPI - Agent Runtime Library
+# GAPI (GoPPydae Agent Programming Interface) - Agent Runtime Library

 **GAPI** is the core **runtime library** and SDK for the GoPPydae ecosystem.
 It provides the low-level mechanism for spawning, supervising, and securing agents on a single machine.
 It is designed to be embedded into larger orchestrators (like [Goblin](../goblin)).